 Therefore, you need to plan for possible problems before they appear.
 This can be quite easy, making yourself accountable or setting reminders both work fine.
 Either way, you need to stay conscious of your habit long after the three weeks or you will risk losing it.

 Second, and perhaps most important of all, you need a back-up plan.
-This is where most people go wrong.
-They only plan for how to form the habit and what to do when they succeed.
+This is where many people, including myself, go wrong.
+We plan only for how to form the habit and what to do when we succeed.
 It’s all or nothing.
-If they fail, it’s over.
+If we fail, it’s over.
 This isn’t good at all, because you might very well fail.
 When you fail, you need a plan.

 The easiest way to get around this is to make yourself accountable.
 For instance, you can promise someone to treat them to a nice dinner every time you forget to do whatever you have promised to do.
 This means that failing once will be bad for you, but failing twice will be twice as bad.
 After failing once, you have very strong incentives not to fail again.
 There’s no such thing as all or nothing.